AdamJAKing/blog/_pages/about.md

 I truly love software and everything it entails.
 I never plan to stop doing it, and I continue to stride to be the best engineer that I can be.

+# Modern Day

+These days I'm a senior software engineer with a keen interest in clean code, clean architecture and practices such as SOLID.
+I'm a true believer that a software engineer's job is to not just code but to code well.
+Uncle Bob says it best

+> It is not enough for code to work.
+Code that works is often badly broken.
+> Programmers who satisfy themselves with merely working code are behaving
+> unprofessionally
+>
+> <cite>Robert C. Martin</cite>

+I focus heavily on making sure that my code is readable, maintainable and testable via automation.
+I also strive to educate others on these practices as they save businesses time and money as also allow engineers to take pride and enjoy the work that they do.

+Listed below as some pieces of technology that I like to work with